Public & Products Liability Insurance

 You can find additional general business insurance advice HERE.

-Do you accept a receipt of payment as proof of insurance?
+Do you accept a receipt of payment or a quote as proof of insurance?

 Do you accept Employers liability as proof of insurance?